Microbule/microbule/README.md

 Microbule automatically adds CORS headers to your responses.

+#### Tracer

+Microbule will generate a the following random UUID header values automatically:

+- Microbule-Trace-ID: a unique value corresponding to the transaction.
+If the header is found on the request, the existing value will be used.
+- Microbule-Request-ID: a unique value corresponding to the request itself.
+This is generated for each request.

 ## What's in a Name?

 A "microbule" is a unit of length used in Marvel's